 Slowly the breasts can sink lower on the chest and lose volume, looking less attractive.
-No matter how subtle these changes, breasts that sag or lose their youthful shape can be a harsh blow to a woman’s confidence and self-esteem.
+No matter how subtle these changes, breasts that sag or lose their youthful shape can be a harsh blow to one’s confidence and self-esteem.
 Luckily, ladies in New York have the option to regain a perky, lifted chest with Dr. Donald Ronald’s mastopexy.

-Breast Lift Photos
+Breast Lift Before & After Photos

 How is the Breast Lift Performed?